mitsuba-renderer/drjit/docs/reference.rst

       This flag has a severe performance impact and is *disabled* by default.

-   .. autoattribute:: AtomicReduceLocal
+   .. autoattribute:: ScatterReduceLocal
       :annotation:

       ..
 For Sphinx-related technical reasons, the below comment is replicated in docstr.h.
 Please keep the two in sync when making changes.

-      Reduce locally before performing atomic memory operations.
+      Reduce locally before performing atomic scatter-reductions.

-      Atomic operations targeting global memory can be very expensive, especially when many writes target the same memory address leading to *contention*.
+      Atomic memory operations are expensive when many writes target the same region of memory.
+This leads to a phenomenon called *contention* that is normally associated with significant slowdowns (10-100x aren't unusual).

-      This is a common problem when automatically differentiating computation in *reverse mode* (e.g. :py:func:`drjit.backward`), since this transformation turns differentiable global memory reads into atomic scatter-additions.
+      This issue is particularly common when automatically differentiating computation in *reverse mode* (e.g. :py:func:`drjit.backward`), since this transformation turns differentiable global memory reads into atomic scatter-additions.
+A differentiable scalar read is all it takes to create such an atomic memory bottleneck.

-      To reduce this cost, Dr.Jit can optionally perform a local reduction that uses cooperation between SIMD/warp lanes to resolve all requests targeting the same address and then only issuing a single atomic memory transaction per unique target.
-This can reduce atomic memory traffic by up to a factor of 32 (CUDA) or 16 (LLVM backend with AVX512).
+      To reduce this cost, Dr.Jit can perform a *local reduction* that uses cooperation between SIMD/warp lanes to resolve all requests targeting the same address and then only issuing a single atomic memory transaction per unique target.
+This can reduce atomic memory traffic 32-fold on the GPU (CUDA) and 16-fold on the CPU (AVX512).

+      The section on :ref:`optimizations <reduce-local>` presents plots that demonstrate the impact of this optimization.

+      The JIT flag :py:attr:`drjit.JitFlag.ScatterReduceLocal` affects the
-      This operation only affects the behavior of the :py:func:`scatter_reduce` function (and the reverse-mode derivative of :py:func:`gather`).
+      behavior of :py:func:`scatter_add`, :py:func:`scatter_reduce` along with
+      the reverse-mode derivative of :py:func:`gather`.
+      Setting the flag to ``True`` will usually cause a ``mode=`` argument value of :py:attr:`drjit.ReduceOp.Auto` to be interpreted as :py:attr:`drjit.ReduceOp.Local`.
+Another LLVM-specific optimization
+      takes precedence in certain sitatuations,
+      refer to the discussion of this flag for details.

       This flag is *enabled* by default.